WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 # ☕ Coffee Shop Revenue Dashboard

-This project is an interactive dashboard created in Microsoft Excel to analyse coffee shop sales data and present business insights in a clear and visual way.
+This project is an interactive dashboard created in Microsoft Excel to analyse coffee shop sales data and present business insights in a clear and easy-to-understand way.
 The dashboard allows users to explore revenue, product performance, store performance, and sales trends using Pivot Tables, Pivot Charts, and Slicers.

-The project involved cleaning and analysing raw sales data, creating interactive visualisations, and identifying key business insights to support data-driven decision-making.
+The project involved cleaning and organising sales data, creating interactive visualisations, and analysing the data to identify trends and support business decisions.

 ## 🎯 Project Aim